 Water is a basic element of life.
 Therefore, when the Universal Declaration of Human Rights declares that "all human beings have the right to life," this includes the right to water.
 Meeting a standard of living adequate for the health and well-being of individuals requires the availability of a minimum amount of clean water.
 This fact has long been recognized by the World Health Organization and other United Nations (UN) and international aid agencies that specify basic water standards for quantity and quality.
-10

 In November last year, the UN Committee on Economic, Cultural and Social Rights issued a General Comment declaring access to water a human right and stating that water is a social and cultural good, not merely an economic commodity.
-This now requires the 145 countries that have ratified the International Covenant on Economic, Social and Cultural Rights to progressively ensure access to clean water, "equitably and without discrimination".11 expressed in the Stockholm Declaration (UN Conference on the Human Environment) of 1972.
+This now requires the 145 countries that have ratified the International Covenant on Economic, Social and Cultural Rights to progressively ensure access to clean water, "equitably and without discrimination".

+The right to water is also included in other human rights, such as the right to a healthy environment, as expressed in the Stockholm Declaration (UN Conference on the Human Environment) of 1972.
 This Declaration emphasizes the need to preserve water through careful planning and management, as it is one of the earth's natural resources that must be safeguarded for the benefit of present and future generations.
 Moreover, a failure to integrate the right to water into government policies can lead to further environmental degradation.
 For instance, the lack of sanitation facilities for poor and marginalized communities can cause the pollution of fresh water sources.
 12